Collection Development Statement

 Guidelines for selection of materials

-The following guidelines are presented to assist library staff, faculty, and administrators in selecting quality materials for inclusion in the Library collections.
+The following guidelines are presented to assist library staff, faculty, and administrators in selecting quality materials for inclusion in the collection.
 It is recognized that some of the criteria included in the guidelines are more important than others and that the quality of content should be a primary consideration.
 General factors to be taken into account for all formats are:

 - Relevance to curriculum-based needs of students.